Scope of the database

 - Members of opposition political parties and movements;

-- Banned clerics and alleged religious extremists, including alleged members of proscribed terrorist groups;
+- Banned clerics and alleged religious extremists

 - Independent journalists, academics and civil society activists.

-‘Extraterritorial security’ denotes a range of practices to track and ultimately detain, capture or assassinate an exile who is deemed a threat to the regime in power.
-While security officers may portray their targets as transnational militants or terrorists who are threats to national or international security – sometimes with due cause– they are subject to extraterritorial measures due to being identified as a threat to regime security.
-We identify three stages of extra-territorial security.
-Individuals are:
+Extraterritorial security denotes a range of practices to track and ultimately detain, capture or assassinate an exile who is deemed a threat to the regime in power.
+While security officers may portray their targets as transnational militants or terrorists who are threats to national or international security – sometimes with good cause– they are subject to extraterritorial measures due to being identified as a threat to regime security.

 - Put on notice, which includes informal warnings and threats to individuals and intimidation of family members and formal arrests warrants, including Interpol notices, and extradition requests